jorgepiloto/lamberthub/doc/source/how_to_guides/how_to_use.md

 tof = 0.010794065  # [year]
 ```

-Finally, we just need to solve for it.
+Finally, the problem can be solved.
 Notice that, as explained before, the
 default value for the `prograde` flag is `True`, which matches the one from
 problem's statement.